 Example.

 This Example is intended to help you compare the cost of owning shares of the Fund with the cost of investing in other funds.
 The Example assumes that you invest \$10,000 in the Fund for the time periods indicated and then sell all of your shares at the end of those periods.
 The Example also assumes that your investment has a 5% return each year and that the Fund's operating expenses remain the same.
 Although your actual costs may be higher or lower, based on these assumptions, your costs would be:

-1 Year 3 Years \$20 \$66
+1 Year 3 Years 5 Years 10 Years \$31 \$104 \$191 \$487

 Portfolio Turnover.

 The Fund may pay transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when Fund shares are held in a taxable account.
 These costs, which are not reflected in the Annual Fund Operating Expenses or in the Example, affect the Fund's performance.
-Portfolio turnover information for the Fund is not presented because the Fund had not commenced investment operations as of the date of this prospectus.
+For the period from November 1, 2022 to October 31, 2023, the Fund's portfolio turnover rate was 31% of the average value of its portfolio.